Real-time File Synchronization Across Devices Using Syncthing

 The stable channel is updated with stable release builds, usually every first Tuesday of the month.

-Add to the APT sources:
+Add to apt sources:

 echo "deb [signed-by=/etc/apt/keyrings/syncthing-archive-keyring.gpg] https://apt.syncthing.net/ syncthing stable" | sudo tee /etc/apt/sources.list.d/syncthing.list

-Set a preference for installing Syncthing's own packaged version over the default Debian package by increasing its "pin-priority":
+Set a preference for installing Syncthing's own packaged version over the default Debian package by increasing its pin-priority:

 printf "Package: *\nPin: origin apt.syncthing.net\nPin-Priority: 990\n" | sudo tee /etc/apt/preferences.d/syncthing.pref